2.3 Barriers to Entry, Technology, and Timing

 - Recognize the difference between low barriers to entry and the prospects for the sustainability of new entrant’s efforts.

 Some have correctly argued that the barriers to entry for many tech-centric businesses are low.
-This argument is particularly true for the Internet where rivals can put up a competing Web site seemingly overnight.
+This argument is particularly true for the Internet where rivals can put up a competing Web site or deploy a rival app seemingly overnight.
 But it’s absolutely critical to understand that market entry is not the same as building a sustainable business and just showing up doesn’t guarantee survival.

-Platitudes like “follow, don’t lead”N. Carr, “IT Doesn’t Matter,” Harvard Business Review 81, no. 5 (May 2003): 41–49. can put firms dangerously at risk, and statements about low entry barriers ignore the difficulty many firms will have in matching the competitive advantages of successful tech pioneers.
+Platitudes like “follow, don’t lead”N. Carr, “IT Doesn’t Matter,” Harvard Business Review 81, no. 5 (May 2003): 41—49. can put firms dangerously at risk, and statements about low entry barriers ignore the difficulty many firms will have in matching the competitive advantages of successful tech pioneers.
 Should Blockbuster have waited while Netflix pioneered?
-In a year where Netflix profits were up seven-fold, Blockbuster lost more than $1 billion.“Movies to Go,” Economist, July 9, 2005.
+In a year where Netflix profits were up seven-fold, Blockbuster lost more than $1 billion, and today Blockbuster is bankrupt.“Movies to Go,” Economist, July 9, 2005.
 Should Sotheby’s have dismissed seemingly inferior eBay?
-Sotheby’s lost over $6 million in 2009; eBay earned nearly $2.4 billion in profits.
+Sotheby’s made $96 million in 2010, but eBay earned over $1.8 billion.
 Barnes & Noble waited seventeen months to respond to Amazon.com.
-Amazon now has twelve times the profits of its offline rival and its market cap is over forty-eight times greater.FY 2008 net income and June 2009 market cap figures for both firms: http://www.barnesandnobleinc.com/newsroom/financial_only.html and http://phx.corporate-ir.net/phoenix.zhtml?c=97664&p=irol-reportsOther.
+Amazon now has 32 times the profits of its offline rival, and its market cap is roughly 140 times greater.FY 2010 net income and March 26, 2011, market cap figures for both firms.
+Rival Borders has already declared bankruptcy.
 Today’s Internet giants are winners because in most cases, they were the first to move with a profitable model and they were able to quickly establish resources for competitive advantage.
 With few exceptions, established offline firms have failed to catch up to today’s Internet leaders.

 Timing and technology alone will not yield sustainable competitive advantage.
 Yet both of these can be enablers for competitive advantage.
 Put simply, it’s not the time lead or the technology; it’s what a firm does with its time lead and technology.
 True strategic positioning means that a firm has created differences that cannot be easily matched by rivals.
 Moving first pays off when the time lead is used to create critical resources that are valuable, rare, tough to imitate, and lack substitutes.
 Anything less risks the arms race of operational effectiveness.
 Build resources like brand, scale, network effects, switching costs, or other key assets and your firm may have a shot.
 But guess wrong about the market or screw up execution and failure or direct competition awaits.
 It is true that most tech can be copied—there’s little magic in eBay’s servers, Intel’s processors, Oracle’s databases, or Microsoft’s operating systems that past rivals have not at one point improved upon.
 But the lead that each of these tech-enabled firms had was leveraged to create network effects, switching costs, data assets, and helped build solid and well-respected brands.